openstack-archive/sahara-image-elements/elements/hadoop-cdh/README.md

-Installs Java and Hadoop CDH 4 (the Cloudera distribution), configures SSH.
+Installs Hadoop CDH 4 (the Cloudera distribution), configures SSH.
 Only HDFS is installed at this time.